alphahughes1/.github/README.md

 - `frontend/` – static web experience that interacts with the backend and renders scene plans.
 - `requirements.txt` – Python dependencies for running the backend.

+The pipeline reads raw narration, splits it into scenes and shots, generates cinematic image prompts, and schedules every downstream stage (TTS, Ken Burns motion, editing, delivery).
+You can feed it custom assets or rely on the built-in placeholder generator to keep renders moving while bespoke artwork is still in progress.

 ## Getting Started

 ### 1. Create a virtual environment